 What should you do next?

 If you are close to the line, the decision deserves an hour with real numbers: your actual profit, your actual living costs, and your plans for the next three years.
-A good advisor will also flag the details this guide left at a high level, like the salary-versus-dividend mix and the right share structure, which are covered in our guide to choosing a small business accountant in Toronto.
+A good advisor will also flag the details this guide left at a high level, like the right share structure, which is covered in our guide to choosing a small business accountant in Toronto.
+The other big one, how you actually get money out of the company once it exists, has its own guide: salary vs. dividends in Canada.

 Already incorporated or about to be?
 Get ahead of the filing side with our T2 corporate tax guide.
 And if you want a straight answer on your own situation, take the free assessment.
 It takes five minutes and does the math on your numbers, not a hypothetical.